 - Polar Alignment Scope Our optional Right-Angle Polar Alignment Scope (RAPAS) will allow you to quickly align your mount on the pole.
 The reticles are designed for use in both the Northern and Southern hemispheres.
 Even users of the GTO computerized mounts will find these polar scopes useful, particularly if your telescope is not orthogonal to the mount (please refer to the keypad manual for a discussion of orthogonality).
 If you have a polar alignment scope, please read the instructions sheets that come with it.
-If you are planning long-exposure astroimaging, we suggest that you use the polar alignment scope, then tweak the final polar alignment by using traditional drift alignment, the GTO Quick Star-Drift Method (refer to the Keypad v4.19.3 manual), PEMProTM Pole Align Wizard or other similar alignment program. - GTO Keypad Please refer to the instruction manual for the GTO Keypad and read the sections from "Getting Started" through "Alternate Polar Calibration Routines & Tips."
-As time goes on, the keypad manuals will be updated.
-Please refer to the Technical Support section of the website for the most recent documentation.
-Here are summary descriptions of several techniques for polar alignment from the current Keypad Manual available on the Technical Support page of our website. - The Keypad startup routine provides two methods: The North Polar Calibrate and the Two Star Calibrate.
-These two polar alignment methods, though no longer recommended, were designed for quick and coarse alignment in the field with portable setups.
-They are for visual observers, not imagers.
-The Two Star Method is the better of the two as it is less affected by the extremely low resolution in R.A. near the pole and by orthogonality issues. - The Daytime Routine (see "Polar Aligning in the Daytime" in the Keypad Manual), is a great trick for daytime setup.
+If you are planning long-exposure astroimaging, we suggest that you use the polar alignment scope, then tweak the final polar alignment by using traditional drift alignment, the GTO Quick Star-Drift Method (refer to the most recent Keypad manual), PEMProTM Pole Align Wizard or other similar alignment program. - GTO Keypad Please refer to the instruction manual for the GTO Keypad for a discussion of the various options.
+Here are summary descriptions of several techniques for polar alignment from the current Keypad Manual for v4.19.5 available from the Technical Support page of our website. - The Daytime Routine (see "Polar Aligning in the Daytime" in the Keypad Manual), is a great trick for daytime setup.
 It will allow you to "wow" your friends by setting up and finding planets and bright stars in the daytime.
 In addition, it is the recommended first step in alignment for anyone in the southern hemisphere.
-Even those in the south who own our polar scope will find it helpful, since it will generally put the rather difficult-to-spot southern stars into the polar scope's field of view. - The GTO Quick Star Drift Method is for use with a finder scope.
-By using a finder scope, you are able to remove orthogonality issues from the process, making subsequent alignments much easier. - Using the Daytime Routine, followed by the GTO Quick Star Drift Method, will provide accurate enough polar alignment for extensive imaging.
-This combination is our recommended procedure for anyone in the southern hemisphere, or anyone who finds their view of the pole obstructed.
+Even those in the south who own our polar scope will find it helpful, since it will generally put the rather difficult-to-spot southern stars into the polar scope's field of view. - Roland's GTO Quick Star Drift Method 2020 version outlined in the appendix utilizes a finder scope or imaging camera which enables you to make precise polar alignment via a couple of meridian flips. - Using the Daytime Routine, followed by the GTO Quick Star Drift Method will provide accurate enough polar alignment for extensive imaging. this combination is our recommended procedure for anyone in the southern hemisphere, or anyone who finds their view of the pole obstructed. - The Keypad startup routine of the v4.19.5 (or earlier) version provides two additional methods: North Polar Calibrate and Two-Star Calibrate.
+These two polar alignment methods, though no longer recommended, were developed for quick and coarse alignment in the field with portable setups.
+They are for visual observers, not imagers.
+The Two Star Method is the better of the two as it is less affected by the extremely low resolution in R.A. near the pole and by orthogonality issues.

-• Computer Software Solutions
+• Computer Software Solutions -